TylerBWright/Moon_Motor_Car_Exchange/README.md

 <h2>Moon Motor Car Exchange Project</h2>

 <p>This is an online vehicle marketplace dealing exclusively in antique Moon Motor Cars.
-This project was written in Java, HTML, and CSS in a Spring MVC framework as partial fulfillment of requirements for Claim Academy’s Java Full Stack Developer curriculum.
+This project was written in Java, HTML, and CSS in a Spring MVC framework as partial fulfillment of requirements for Claim Academy’s Java Full Stack Software Developer program.

 Members are prompted to register or log-in in order to participate fully in the Moon Motor Car Exchange.
 Members have the following options: